Career Definition for a Construction Inspector

 Here are some examples of alternative career options:

 Normally needing a bachelor's degree, in addition to licensing to provide public services, surveyors measure land to find the boundaries of properties; they also provide information used for mapmaking, engineering and various types of construction.
-An average decrease in available jobs of 2% was expected by the BLS from 2014-2024.
-In May 2015, surveyors earned an annual median wage of $56,230, according to the BLS.
+A faster than average increase in available jobs of 11% was expected by the BLS from 2016-2026.
+In May 2018, surveyors earned an annual median wage of $62,580, according to the BLS.

 Cartographer and Photogrammetrist